Last Updated on December 6, 2022 by admin

 I spend a lot of time thinking about how to classify toddler toys, but Squigz from Fat Brain Toys almost defy categorization.
 Squigz could be considered building toys, puzzle toys, fine motor toys, or even bath toys!

 We were gifted the classic version of Squigz, which technically present a choking hazard for 2-year-olds. but there’s also a larger version that was designed with younger toddlers and babies in mind.
 These “pipSquigz” also work great as teethers.
 Other Squigz products deemed officially safe for 2-year-olds include pipSquigz Ringlets and Whirly Squigz.
-There’s also a similar toy from Fat Brain Toys has released several different types of Squigz after their classics were such a hit.
-These include Squigz 2.0, which have longer “appendages” that make them more interesting to build with, and Squigz Toobz for older kids to make more complicated things.
+There’s also a similar toy from Fat Brain Toys called “Suction Cupz”

+Squigz for older kids include Squigz 2.0, which have longer “appendages” that make them more interesting to build with, and Squigz Toobz for older kids to make more complicated things.

 I found that even as an adult, I enjoyed sticking these colorful suction cups onto things and playing around with the best ways to get them stuck and unstuck.
 There’s something pleasing about Squigz as a fidget toy for any age.